vZome/vzome/docs/sharing.md

 For the moment, you can ignore everything above the `endcomment` tag.
 Immediately below it, and above the `vzome-viewer` element that actually displays your design, is the perfect place to write whatever you want to say about your design.
-The `index.md` file will be interpreted as [Markdown][markdown], so you can do some formatted content, but you can also simply type, without worrying about line breaks, text fill, or other formatting.
+The `.md` file will be interpreted as [Markdown][markdown], so you can do some formatted content, but you can also simply type, without worrying about line breaks, text fill, or other formatting.

-The `index.md` source file is yours to change however you like, just like the rest of the files in your entire `vzome-sharing` repo.
+The `.md` source file is yours to change however you like, just like the rest of the files in your entire `vzome-sharing` repo.
 You can add images, links to other web sites (like YouTube)... whatever you like.
 You can add a few more `vzome-viewer` elements for other designs you have shared, to make a complete article about some topic.
 Run with it!

-Check out [this example][postsrc] of a customized `index.md` page source file.
+Check out [this example][postsrc] of a customized `.md` page source file.
 In particular, note the use of `{{ "{{" }} page.description }}`.
-There are some conventions and mechanisms in `index.md` that you will want to understand before you change them; [see below](#metadata-for-embedding) for a full explanation.
+There are some conventions and mechanisms in the `.md` file that you will want to understand before you change them; [see below](#metadata-for-embedding) for a full explanation.

-After you commit your changes to `index.md` (or any other file in the repo), the website rebuild may take a few minutes, and there is a limit on how many times the website will be rebuilt within an hour, so **make sure** that your new or modified web page is available before you share its link on social media!
+After you commit your changes to the `.md` file (or any other file in the repo), the website rebuild may take a few minutes, and there is a limit on how many times the website will be rebuilt within an hour, so **make sure** that your new or modified web page is available before you share its link on social media!